ChristopherBarrington/ainsley/content/recipes/cheese-y-cottage-pie/index.md

 - Bake in the oven for 15 minutes.
 - Pop under the grill briefly to brown the top a little more, if liked.
 ---

+Leftover potato skins: Don't discard the potato skins after scooping out the flesh.
+Toss them with oil, salt, chopped woody herbs such as thyme or rosemary, and some chilli or paprika, then roast.